Batesville School District

 The Batesville School District is a public school district in Independence County, Arkansas, United States, based in Batesville, Arkansas.

+The district includes Batesville, Cushman, Moorefield, Sulphur Rock, and a part of Southside.
+It also includes the census-designated places of Bethesda and Desha.

 History

 Desha School District consolidated into Batesville School District on July 1, 1985.
 Sulphur Rock School District consolidated into Batesville School District on July 1, 2005.
 Cushman School District consolidated into Batesville School District on July 1, 2009.

 By 2020 the district decreased expenses by switching to solar power, allowing it to raise teacher salaries.
 The solar panels were funded by a bond initiative.

 Schools

 The Batesville School District has one early learning center, one preschool, one junior high school, two high school and three magnet schools.